 – Women’s freedom of movement, education and wages are affected.

-Our team consist out of local and international volunteers, all willing to contribute to a more shame-free and pain free society on the matter of menstruation.
-Their efforts range from assisting in workshops, to creating more awareness on social media or in the local culture in general.
+Our team consist of local and international volunteers, all willing to contribute to a create a shame-free and pain free menstruation time in the society.
+Their efforts range from assisting in workshops, to creating more awareness on social media.
+They interact with women and work on research along with operations.
 Their efforts are appreciated as they all work hard and do this selflessly!